Can Divorcing Parents Share the Nest?

 - Do the stresses outweigh the benefits?
 And what other options are feasible?

 For most, the answers to these questions mean that nesting works best as a temporary arrangement, though there are rare examples of couples who nest until their children leave for college.
 On the other hand, nesting is almost always inappropriate when a parent faces mental illness or addiction, or domestic violence.

-Nesting can be nurturing and viable for the whole family when parents are respectful, cooperative, and work with a clearly drafted parenting plan.
+Nesting can be nurturing and viable for the whole family when divorcing parents are respectful, cooperative, and work with a clearly drafted parenting plan.
 Like all good parenting arrangements, the best one is the one that works.